 If you live in an area with lots of sandy soil, you’ll need to evaluate your options before you jump into amending your sandy soil with organic matter to get ready for gardening.
 Once you learn about these 35 plants that thrive in sandy soil, you might decide to keep your well-draining soil and plan your garden around these picks instead.

 However, despite its less than stellar reputation among gardeners, sandy soil does have advantages of its own.
-It drains well, it’s easy to dig in, and it’s less susceptible to bacterial and fungal diseases in the garden.
+It has good drainage, it’s easy to dig in, and it’s less susceptible to bacterial and fungal diseases in the garden.
 Sandy soil also tends to warm up earlier in the spring than other soil types, which can mean new plant life earlier in the season.

-Though there are not a ton of plant species that thrive in sandy soil, sand-based soils are much easier to amend than clay soils, and the plants that do perform well in sandy soil habitats are useful, attractive, and require very little maintenance.
+Though there are not a ton of plant species that thrive in sandy soil, sand-based soils are much easier to amend than clay soils, and the plants that do perform well in sandy soil habitats are useful, attractive, and generally, low-maintenance plants.

-So, if you live in an area that has lots of sandy soil, you may want to check out the plants that perform well in your area and plan your garden out to include some of those options.
+So, if you live in an area that has a sandy soil garden, you may want to look for the right plants that perform well in your area and plan your garden out to include some of those options.
 You may find that you only need to amend a few small beds to accommodate your needs, saving you lots of work in the rest of the yard.
 Or you might embrace your sandy soil completely and create a low maintenance garden that makes the most out of what your property offers.
 Even if you ultimately decide to amend the majority of your garden space despite the wide array of plants that thrive in sandy soil, you are sure to find one or two plants on this list that you will enjoy growing in the sandy spots of your garden.